 - If you want to start the song right away without an intro, use the Sync Start function.
 To set Sync Start to standby, simultaneously hold down the [TOP] button and press the SONG [START/STOP] button.
-Song playback starts automatically the moment you start playing the melody. - If you can hear the Clavinova playing the melody part as well, check the channel setting for the melody part in the song data, and change the channel assigned to Track 1 (page 132).
-You can also change the song channel itself permanently (page 107).
-Playing and Practicing with the Songs
+Song playback starts automatically the moment you start playing the melody - If you can hear the Clavinova playing the melody part as well, check the channel setting for the melody part in the song data, and change the channel assigned to Track 1 (page 129).
+You can also change the song channel itself permanently (page 104).